 In recent years, OUT has managed to employ academically strong, experienced, young, energetic and dynamic staff to succeed the generation of highly qualified, experienced and reputable senior professionals, who are at the verge of retirement.
 It is the policy of the University to recruit, incentivise and retain new staff in order to continuously provide quality open and distance education, to conduct research and offer public service for sustainable and equitable socio-economic development of Tanzania in particular and the rest of Africa.
-The percentage of female staff has increased from 18.4% in 2001 to 33.3% in 2014/15.
-The total number of Staff by June 2015 was 663.
-Among 663, Academic staff were 348, Administrative staff were 273 and Technical staff were 42.
+The percentage of female staff has increased from 18.4% in 2001 to 33.3% in 2015/16.
+The total number of staff by June 2016 was 701.
+Out of 701 staff, 340 were academic staff, 307 administrative staff and 54 Technical staff.

-5.1.1 OUT Academic Staff by Qualifications and Gender by June 2015
+5.1.1 OUT Academic Staff by Qualifications and Gender by June 2016

 Table 17 shows the academic staff by their qualifications and gender.
 The emerging picture is that there are more academic staff with Master's qualification than those holding Ph.D or First degrees.
 Looking at gender, in 2008/09, about one fifth of Ph.D holders were females.
 At Master's level, male academic staff are twice as many compared to females.
-Up until 2006/07, female academic staff member holding only Bachelor's degree did not exist.
-This picture, has, however been radically altered beginning the year 2007/08 in which 11 females were employed.
-Although a lot needs to be done to improve gender parity, OUT has gone further down the road to reduce gender disparity for academic staff with Master's Degree especially in 2014/15.
-The distribution with respect to PhD and Masters Holders is given in Table 17 that shows some progress with respect to PhD holders while substantial progress has been made for female Master's degree holders who account for 50.3% by 2014/15.
+From 2001/02 to 2006/07 there was no female academic staff member holding only Bachelor's degree.
+This picture has, however been radically altered beginning the year 2007/08 whereby 11 females were employed.
+Although a lot needs to be done to improve gender parity, OUT has tried to reduce gender disparity for academic staff with Masters Degree especially in 2014/15.
+The distribution with respect to Ph.D and Masters holders in Table 17 shows some progress with respect to Ph.D holders while substantial progress has been made for female holding Masters degree (50.3%) by 2014/15.
+The same progress has also appeared in the academic year 2015/16 for female Masters Degree who have accounted for 46.4%.